SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-15.md

 - Make sure to add all internal servers (private) in the web cofiguration in the last step and make sure to restart after changing the configuration using "systemctl restart nginx" command.
 - Dont forget to give public_IP of web instance in records to your domain.
+- To check the logs "sudo less /var/log/messages" in this logs, we can check wether the remote connections are successfully connected (or) not.